dongmouren0/dongmouren.github.io/index.md

 ### Other

-* [Student representation theory seminar](seminars/studentreptheory): W 2:30pm in Eck 202 and Th 3pm in Eck 207.
+* [Student representation theory seminar](seminars/studentreptheory): Wednesdays 2:30pm in Eck 202 and Thursdays 3pm in Eck 207.